FDA endorses Johnson and Johnson COVID boosters - NewsBreak

 That mismatch in assessment tools would make it challenging to make meaningful comparisons with data from the company’s larger two-dose booster trial.

-The FDA on Thursday endorsed a half-dose booster of Moderna’s COVID-19 vaccine as a booster for seniors and other high-risk groups.What’s the mu variant?
-And will we keep seeing more COVID-19 variants?
+The FDA on Thursday endorsed a half-dose booster of Moderna’s COVID-19 vaccine as a booster for seniors and other high-risk groups.Greene County offering Pfizer booster shots

 The FDA meetings come as U.S. vaccinations have climbed back above 1 million per day on average, an increase of more than 50% over the past two weeks.
 The rise has been driven mainly by Pfizer boosters and employer vaccine mandates.